 5. Refer to counseling or support groups.

 For patients with specific stressors such as a cancer diagnosis, community support groups can offer empathy.
 For assistance with learning to manage stress, counselors and therapists can discuss coping strategies.
-Patients with ineffective coping due to depression or if they are displaying any signs of suicidal ideation or self-harm need an immediate psych referral.
+Patients with ineffective coping due to depression that are displaying any signs of suicidal ideation or self-harm need an immediate psychiatry referral.

 6. Arrange for the support of other professionals.

-If a patient is highly religious, it may be helpful to arrange for a visit from a religious leader of their faith.
-Other supportive therapies such as pet therapy or music therapy may also be helpful.
+If a patient is religious, it may be helpful to arrange for a visit from a religious leader of their faith.
+Other supportive therapies, such as pet therapy or music therapy may also be helpful.

 7. Ask the patient how they dealt with difficulties in the past.